NickNaso/ghostscript4js/README.md

 }
 ```

-This is a synchronous method and return the version info or throw an Error to indicate that
+This is a synchronous method and returns the version info or throws an Error to indicate that
-something was wrong in executing it.
+something went wrong during its execution.

 #### Example - version